godrix/mcp-businessmap/README.md

 **Note:**

-- Replace `"https://example.kanbanize.com/api/v2"` with the actual base URL of the API your `mcp-businessmap` server needs to connect to.
+- Replace `"https://example.kanbanize.com/api/v2"` with the actual base URL of the API your `businessmap-mcp` server needs to connect to.
 - Replace `"your_api_key"` with your actual API key.
 - The `command` and `args` specify how to run the MCP server.
-- The `envs` section provides environment variables required by the `mcp-businessmap` server for its operation.
+- The `envs` section provides environment variables required by the `businessmap-mcp` server for its operation.

 After configuring `mcp.json`, your LLM should be able to discover and call the tools exposed by this server (e.g., `Board Tools`, `Card Tools`).
 Refer to your LLM's documentation for specific instructions on how to load `mcp.json` configurations.